 Shot in the arm for manufacturing

-The 2014-2015 union budget, presented by Arun Jaitley, reflects the pragmatic outlook of the government.
-The budget has been presented within a short span of the new government taking office, however, it has managed to successfully address key concerns regarding economic growth.
+The Budget reflects the pragmatic outlook of the government.
 The government has taken the initial steps in the direction of sustainable economic revival and growth.
 This will help create an environment of confidence and trust amongst the business community and investors.

-The extension of the investment allowance at the rate of 15 percent to a manufacturing company that invests more than Rs 25 crore in any year in new plant and machinery for the next three years signifies a positive step in incentivising industrial and manufacturing growth.
-Besides, the government?s emphasis on developing 100 smart cities and assigning a sum of Rs 7,060 crore towards the development in the current fiscal indicates a significant opportunity for the domestic industry.
+The extension of the investment allowance at the rate of 15 per cent to a manufacturing company that invests more than Rs 25 crore in any year in new plant and machinery for the next three years signifies a positive step in incentivising industrial and manufacturing growth.

 However, we are disappointed with the expected increase in the rate of royalties for minerals.
 It would lead to an additional cost burden on an already capital intensive industry.
 Overall, the budget has been positive with respect to meeting industry expectations.
 We look forward to the execution of the economic reforms advocated in the budget and to work with the government to help revive and drive the economy.